Quadratic metric comparisons: Remarks

 It would be super-nice to find a quadratic inequality for $n$-point arrays with globalization that is not implied by the standard globalization theorem.
 Some candidates can be found in our earlier paper \cite{lebedeva-petrunin-zolotov}.
 Also, it might be possible to prove a version of our globalization theorem for simply connected spaces, which includes the Cartan--Hadamard theorem.

-For general (closed) conditions on semimetrics on $n$-point arrays, globalization of course holds for curvature bounded below by $\kappa\in \RR$ in the sense of Alexandrov, but it holds for other conditions as well; the set of semimetrics on $4$-point arrays that are embeddable in $r\cdot\SSS^1$ for any $r>0$ gives an example.
-Therefore, understanding globalization phenomena in such general settings is even more interesting.
+One may consider arbitrary closed conditions on $n$-point arrays.
+It would be even more interesting to understand the globalization phenomenon in such a general setting.
+One family of examples is provided by the conditions of curvature bounded below by $\kappa\in\RR$ in the sense of Alexandrov; however, globalization also holds for other conditions.
+For example, it holds for the condition determined by the set of semimetrics on four-point arrays that admit an isometric embedding into $r\cdot\SSS^1$ for some $r>0$.